 (Chapter 4: Kimono in Modern Japan > Types of Obi, pg 186)

-kimono shop in Kyoto, for example, that has shelves piled with soft obi faced in black satin.
+There is a vintage kimono shop in Kyoto, for example, that has shelves piled with soft obi faced in black satin.
 These are pliant hand-painted silks rather than brocade, worn through the 1930s as casually stylish everyday clothing.
 These obi are friendly, not forbidding.
 They are also obsolete.

 (Chapter 4: Kimono in Modern Japan > The Feminist Critique, pg 140)

-chūya (noon-night), because it was always black satin on one side, a color on the other.
+This style of obi is called chūya (noon-night), because it was always black satin on one side, a color on the other.
 I suspect that this style may have originated among geisha (who influenced so many kimono fashions) because, upon rising around noon, they could well have worn such a thing until they changed into elaborate brocades for their evening's work of entertaining.
 I have never read anything that suggests this origin, but the designs on so many of these old chūya obis are often quite chic - just the sort of thing one readily imagines a geisha wearing.

 (Liza Dalby's Kimono, Footnote 4.16, pg 342)